When you move to Mexico, it is important to get a handle on healthcare.

 There are both positives and negatives that come with the public healthcare system in Mexico.
 We’ll cover them below.

 First, it’s affordable.
 In fact, for many, it’s free.
 If you go for INSABI, you don’t have to pay at all.
 On the other hand, you pay a small fee, depending on your age, if you opt for IMSS.
-But regardless of whether you pay or not, the cost is minuscule.
+But regardless of whether you pay or not, the cost is minuscule compared to most other countries (especially the USA).

-Second, there are many English-speaking doctors.
-Many Mexican doctors undertake some of their training in the U.S., so if you don’t speak Spanish, it won’t normally be too difficult to communicate with them.
+Second, while an English-speaking doctor is not guaranteed, many Mexican doctors undertake some of their training in the US and have a level of English.
+So, if you don’t speak Spanish, it won’t normally be too difficult to communicate with them.
+However, don’t be surprised if you have trouble finding a doctor with a solid command of English in Mexico (especially outside of major cities).

 First, the quality of care you get depends on which hospital you go to, so it’s not very balanced.
 You can find the best care in the big cities.